sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Surpanakha turned away, her smile thin.
 “And your family’s tongue.
 Bharath told him kings don’t play with toys.”

 Ram’s chest tightened.
 Bharath had given the sword himself, a gift meant to bind the boy to his uncles.
-But Surpanakha’s words planted a seed of doubt, a shadow between Ram and his brothers.

----

 ## The Jewelry Chest

-Kausalya’s fingers trembled as she lifted the heavy lid of the ancient chest.
-Inside, generations of queens’ gold lay tarnished but proud—necklaces, bangles, earrings, each piece a story.
+Kausalya’s hands shook as she pried open the chest.
+The lid groaned.
+Inside, a ruby choker lay half-buried under dust—its stones glinting like dried blood.

 Surpanakha’s eyes flickered to a ruby choker, its stones catching the lamplight like drops of blood.